gldias/extensions/SoundPressureLevel/SoundPressureLevel.md

 ## Example App

 You can use this [example App Inventor application](https://gldias.github.io/extensions/SoundPressureLevel/SPL.aia) to see the sound pressure level extension in action.

+## Developer Documentation

+More in-depth for developers can be found [here](https://gldias.github.io/extensions/SoundPressureLevel/SoundPressureLevel_Devel.md).